DeruytterA/DeruytterA/README.md

 ### Hi there 👋

+## About me
+I'm studying informatics at the [University of Ghent](https://www.ugent.be/en).
+Currently I'm in my second bachelor.
+I can write C, Java, Python, javascript, Kotlin and Haskell code.
+Although to be fair I'm not great at all of them.

 <!--
 **DeruytterA/DeruytterA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.